Corrado Mazzoni: Biography

-On August 29, under the command of the 2nd Company of the 1st Battalion, he launched an assault on the hill known as Quota 526, managing to conquer a stretch of trench.
+On 29 August, under the command of the 2nd Company of the 1st Battalion, he launched an assault on the hill known as Quota 526, managing to conquer a stretch of trench.
 Despite being wounded and surrounded by enemy reinforcements, he managed to evade capture.
 The following day, after refusing to abandon his post to receive adequate treatment following a fresh wound in his leg, he again launched the assault on Veliki Hrib.
 During the charge, he was reported saying Viva l'Italia, viva il 67°!!, ("Long live Italy, Long Live the 67th!")
 Arriving on the enemy trench after a dense launch of hand grenades however, he was hit by two rifle bullets in the abdomen.
 Mazzoni was carried to the rescue station where he died a short time later.

 Initially buried in the war cemetery of Vallensa, in 1922 his remains were reinterred to the Certosa di Bologna.
-With a Lieutenant Decree of 13 June 1918, he was posthumously awarded the Gold Medal of Military Valor, and on January 9 of the same year, the University of Bologna had awarded him an posthumous honorary degree in veterinary medicine.
+With a Lieutenant Decree of 13 June 1918, he was posthumously awarded the Gold Medal of Military Valour, and on 9 January of the same year, the University of Bologna had awarded him a posthumous honorary degree in veterinary medicine.

 Legacy

-In his home city of Bologna, the Corrado Mazzoni Carabinieri barracks, Via Corrado Mazzoni and the nursery school "Corrado Mazzoni" are all named after him in his honor.
+In his home city of Bologna, the Corrado Mazzoni Carabinieri barracks, Via Corrado Mazzoni and the nursery school "Corrado Mazzoni" are all named after him in his honour.
 In Como, at the De Cristoforis barracks, where the 67th Infantry Regiment was based, there is a commemorative plaque dedicated to him.